roddhjav/pass-import/README.md

 ## GPG keyring

 Before importing data to pass, your password-store repository must exist and your GPG keyring must be usable.
-In order words you need to ensure that:
+In other words, you need to ensure that:
 - All the public gpgids are present in the keyring.
-- All the public gpgids are trusted enough.
+- All the public gpgids are trusted enough (`ultimate`).
 - At least one private key is present in the keyring.

 Otherwise, you will get the following error:
 `invalid credentials, password encryption/decryption aborted.`

-To set the trust on a GPG key, one can run `gpg --edit-key <gpgid>` then `trust`.
+To set the trust on a GPG key, one can run `gpg --edit-key <gpgid>`.
+Next type `trust` and select `5 = I trust ultimately`.

 ## Security consideration